jasdips/rdap-rpki/draft-ietf-regext-rdap-rpki.md

 ## Reverse Search

-Per [@!RFC9536, section 2], if a server receives a reverse search query with a searchable resource type of "ips" ([@!I-D.ietf-regext-rdap-rir-search, section 5]), a related resource type of "rpki1_x509ResourceCert", and an X.509 Resource Certificate property of "handle", then the reverse search will be performed on the IP network objects from its data store.
+Per [@!RFC9536, section 2], if a server receives a reverse search query with a searchable resource type of "rpki1_x509ResourceCerts", a related resource type of "entity", and an entity property of "fn", "handle", "email" or "role", then the reverse search will be performed on the X.509 resource certificate objects from its data store.

-Similarly, if a server receives a reverse search query with a searchable resource type of "autnums", a related resource type of "rpki1_x509ResourceCert", and an X.509 Resource Certificate property of "handle", then the reverse search will be performed on the autonomous system number objects.

-(#reverse_search_registry) and (#reverse_search_mapping_registry) include registration of entries for IP network and autonomous system number searches in the RDAP Reverse Search and RDAP Reverse Search Mapping IANA registries when the related resource type is "rpki1_x509ResourceCert".
+(#reverse_search_registry) and (#reverse_search_mapping_registry) include registration of entries for X.509 resource certificate searches in the IANA "RDAP Reverse Search" and "RDAP Reverse Search Mapping" registries when the related resource type is "entity".

 ## Relationship with Other Object Classes